All guides

 7. Launch your survey

-The time it takes to achieve the desired sample size depends on the participant profile.
+Once everything is set up, launch your survey to your target audience.
+The time it takes to reach the desired sample size depends on the participant profile.
 Keep track of response rates and monitor the progress of your survey when you can.
 If response rates are lower than expected, consider sending reminders or follow-up communications to encourage participation.

-8. Analyze and interpret results
+8. Analyze and interpret survey results

 Revisit research objectives